Liability vs Full Coverage: Cost Comparison and Which to Choose

 Step 4: Calculate your break-even point.
 Divide your car's value by your annual savings.
 If that number is more than 5–7 years, full coverage generally wins.

 Step 5: Assess your financial safety net.
 Can you comfortably pay out-of-pocket to replace your car if it's totaled?
 If not, full coverage provides important peace of mind — even on older vehicles.
+Consider checking whether you may already be underinsured before making any changes.

 Step 6: Check loan or lease requirements.
 If you still owe money on your car, your lender likely mandates full coverage.
 Review what full coverage actually includes for financed vehicles, and how leased car insurance requirements differ if you're leasing.

 For a deeper dive into what full coverage actually includes before you drop it, see our full coverage car insurance guide.
 And if you're unsure how much coverage you need based on your assets, our coverage amount guide can help you make the call.
+It's also worth reading about what to look for when shopping for car insurance to make sure you're comparing policies the right way.

 Smart Savings Made Simple!